-The Electron Microscopy (EM) Facility offers an extensive range of research instrumentation, and training courses that run throughout the year.
-The EM Facility allocates researchers to training courses that are suitable and timely for their research projects.
-A provisional plan for EM access and training is drawn up between EM research support and project supervisors prior to the arrival of new graduate students in order to get teaching and training off to an efficient start.
+The David Cockayne Centre for Electron Microscopy (DCCEM) offers an extensive range of research instrumentation, and training courses that run throughout the year.
+The DCCEM allocates researchers to practical training courses that are suitable and timely for their research projects.
+A provisional plan for access to electron microscopy(EM) and requisite training is normally drawn up between DCCEM research support and project supervisors prior to the arrival of new graduate students in order to get teaching and training off to an efficient start.
 Researchers normally master one technique or instrument before embarking on the next, and training is tailored to match instrument capability with the scientific objectives of user projects.
 There are three research support scientists, each specialising in one of the three main technique areas of scanning electron microscopy (SEM), transmission electron microscopy (TEM) and focused ion beam (FIB).

 EM training courses are designed to teach new users how to obtain the required data for their research project and also use the instrumentation safely.
 Following successful completion of a training programme, "approved users" may book equipment themselves, operating within the booking rules detailed on the website and on-line booking form.
 These are designed to give a fair share of instrument time to all.
 Requests for additional instrument access outside the booking rules should be directed to the relevant support scientist.
-EM support scientists are here to make sure you get the most out of EM for your research project so do not be afraid to ask questions about EM or data analysis.
+DCCEM support scientists are here to make sure you get the most out of EM for your research project so do not be afraid to ask questions about EM or data analysis.

 The Postgraduate Synopses booklet contains the EM training course synopses and details of associated post-graduate level lecture courses.
 More information can be found at http://www-em.materials.ox.ac.uk/.
-Applications for training and access normally will be made by your supervisor using the form provided in consultation with the relevant research support scientist.
-For further information please contact EM Facility staff at emaccess@materials.ox.ac.uk/.
-Or Neil Young directly at neil.young@materials.ox.ac.uk/.
+Applications for training and access will be made by your supervisor using the online form provided in consultation with the relevant research support scientist.
+For further information please contact DCCEM staff at emaccess@materials.ox.ac.uk, or Dr Neil Young directly at neil.young@materials.ox.ac.uk.